EdwardSagned/EdwardSagned/README.md

 - 👋 Hi, I’m @EdwardSagned
 - 👀 I’m interested in front-end, app and game development.
 I also love Chemestry and Physics.
 - 🌱 I’m currently learning machine learning and sciences and technologies of the enviroment.
-- 💞️ I’m not looking to collaborate.
+- 💞️ I’m looking to collaborate.
 - 📫 How to reach me eduardobranco@gmail.com

 <!---